Integrated Management System

 The current state of implementation and certification of standardised management systems in the Head Office and Divisions of KGHM Polska Miedź S.A. is presented in the table below:

-*The OHS Management System operating in the Mine-Smelter Emergency Rescue Unit is certified for compliance with the PN-N-18001 standard in respect of underwater works in underground mining excavations.
+*The OHS Management System operating in the Mine-Smelter Emergency Rescue Unit is certified for compliance with the ISO 45001 standard in respect of underwater works in underground mining excavations.